Abdelrahman47-code/-MTC-AIC2-Competition/README.md

 ![image](https://miro.medium.com/v2/resize:fit:828/format:webp/1*KndD0pTUyTHI8p9-f_u_6g.jpeg)

 ## System Architecture:
-- Dataset Preparation: The train dataset, consisting of over 50,000 WAV files, was divided into chunks of 5,000 files each for easier management and uploading to Kaggle.
+- Dataset Preparation: The training dataset, consisting of over 50,000 WAV files, was divided into chunks of 5,000 files each for easier management and uploading to Kaggle.
 - Preprocessing: Audio files were preprocessed using librosa for loading, normalizing, trimming silence, and reducing noise.
 - Model Training: Used TensorFlow/Keras for training a speech-to-text model.
 The model architecture included custom preprocessing layers and a deep learning model optimized for sequence-to-sequence tasks.
 - Training Details: Training involved data augmentation, such as spectrogram padding and label indexing, to handle varying audio lengths and transcription labels.